 According to Dr. Carmen Simon, people forget 90% of what you share with them.
 In today’s world of information overflow and content shock, when every Tom, Dick, and Harry has a blog and believes they might be helpful to others, we all need content that is actually useful.

-For your blog to be exceptional in the niche, you need to generate posts which are in-depth, data-driven, and actionable.
+For your blog to be exceptional in the niche, you need to learn how to create high quality content.
+That means generating posts that are in-depth, data-driven, and actionable.
 To win the audience, your blog should teach, solve problems, and give something no one else has.
 So, no rewrites, no poor paraphrasing of competitors, no generic articles, and no topics other than those related to your niche.

 Show, Don't Tell